 But you can access the feature in your settings, no matter how much battery you have.
 Then, it will only use necessary features to keep your phone running.

-Fast charges all Apple and Android devices.
+Crafted for heavy everyday use.
+Charges all Lightning iOS, Micro USB and Type-C devices.
 Automatic shutoff protects your device from overcharging.

 Use a Fast Charger

 While not a way to save on battery, consider using a fast charger before you go to bed or after you wake up.
 Then, you won't have to worry about your iPhone 12 losing battery overnight.